malicialab/avclass/README.md

 1. VirusTotal JSON reports (*-vt file*), where each line in *file* should be the full JSON of a VirusTotal report as fetched through the VirusTotal API.
+By default, it assumes the VT reports are from VT API version 2.
+If the VT reports are from VT API version 3, add the -vt3 command line option.

 2. Simplified JSON (*-lb file*), where each line in *file* should be a JSON